atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/PStesting.md

 [53:22.000 --> 53:32.000]  For the time being, we still don't have it, we need to understand better what is the reason, it might be related or it might be this, and we'll just not understand what is going on.
 [53:32.000 --> 53:36.000]  Okay.
 [53:36.000 --> 53:58.000]  So going back to what I was saying, so if you just skip these extra two steps that I just mentioned, in theory we have everything that is needed to completely verify the communication between the module and the FPGA.
-[53:58.000 --> 54:08.000]  So the next step is to verify the communication between the CIC and in this case the NPA.
+[53:58.000 --> 54:08.000]  So the next step is to verify the communication between the CIC and in this case the MPA.
 [54:08.000 --> 54:19.000]  So we are checking this line.
-So what we're doing is that we're setting the NPA in order to send a specific pattern, and we reconstruct the pattern at the level of FPGA.
+So what we're doing is that we're setting the MPA in order to send a specific pattern, and we reconstruct the pattern at the level of FPGA.
-[54:19.000 --> 54:27.000]  We know that between CIC and FPGVT was already stable, and so we're now going all the way back to the NPA.
+[54:19.000 --> 54:27.000]  We know that between CIC and LpGBT was already stable, and so we're now going all the way back to the MPA.
 [54:27.000 --> 54:44.000]  So the results that we stored are at the level of the hybrid, and since it's a pattern matching, we do again, we still have two plots.
 [54:44.000 --> 54:49.000]  One that contains the number of test bits, and one that contains the error rate.
-[54:49.000 --> 55:02.000]  So both the two plots are shown as a function on the NPA hybrid in the x-axis, and on the y-axis we show separately the level one line and the stub lines.
+[54:49.000 --> 55:02.000]  So both the two plots are shown as a function on the MPA hybrid in the x-axis, and on the y-axis we show separately the level one line and the stub lines.
 [55:02.000 --> 55:16.000]  So here's just a comment.
 So at this point, we don't really have the possibility to understand if one of these lines, which one of these lines is the cause of an issue, if you see an issue.
 [55:16.000 --> 55:31.000]  And the reason is that we require quite a lengthy procedure in order to distinguish them, and this is done actually at the level of the electric chain validation.
 [55:31.000 --> 55:36.000]  So you will see actually later how we can distinguish where the problem is coming from.